cupnoodle/fluffyes/29-creating-ui-in-code-2.md

 We create a leading constraint for the greenView by using **greenView.leadingAnchor.constraint(equalTo: self.view.leadingAnchor, constant: 30.0).isActive = true**.
 This will create a leading constraint with 30.0 constant from the greenView to the root view.
 Remember to put `isActive = true` at the end of the constraint declaration code to activate it, else the constraint won't work.
+This is same for other constraints defined above.